mhetrick/hetrickcv/README.md

 - Gate: Whenever a positive gate is detected, the randomly selected output will stay positive until the input drops below 1V.

 ### Rotator
+This module was inspired by the [4ms Rotating Clock Divider](http://www.4mspedals.com/rcd.php).
+Unlike the RCD, this takes up to eight arbitrary inputs and rotates them around the eight outputs.
+The STAGES control determines how many inputs are used (and repeated), while the ROTATE control is what determines their output positions.

+Patch Ideas:
+- This module thrives at jumbling gate signals and creating odd rhythms.
+Try connecting multiple Boolean Logic outputs to the inputs, along with various other clock sources.
+Modulate the ROTATE parameter with an LFO.
+For more predictable results, use an LFO that is running at the same speed as one of the clocks.

 ### Scanner
+This module was inspired by the [Toppobrillo Mixiplexer](http://www.toppobrillo.com/mixiplexer.html) and [Make Noise RxMx](http://www.makenoisemusic.com/modules/rxmx).
+It can be thought of as a smooth, CV-controlled 8-way switch.
+The SCAN control determines which input is active.
+The STAGES control determines how many inputs the SCAN control can reach.
+The WIDTH control determines how many stages can be active at a time, while the SLOPE control determines how much smoothing occurs between scanned stages.
+Although it may sound complicated and esoteric, try out the following:

+- 8-channel crossfader/mixer: Use up to eight different inputs.
+Monitor the Mix Out.
+Use the SCAN control to smoothly crossfade between the eight inputs.
+- 8-channel distributor: Plug a modulation signal into the All In input.
+Manipulate the SCAN control to send that signal to up to eight destinations.
+- 8 VCAs: Use up to eight different inputs.
+Manipulate the SCAN control and monitor the individual outputs.

 ### Waveshaper
-This is a hyperbolic waveshaper, the exact same one used on Unfiltered Audio's Dent (the SHAPE control in the top-row distortion).
+This is a hyperbolic waveshaper, the exact same one used on [Unfiltered Audio's Dent](https://unfilteredaudio.com/products/dent) (the SHAPE control in the top-row distortion).
 At 12 o'clock, the input signal is unaffected.
 As you turn the control clockwise, the signal is turned into a square wave.
 As you turn the contol counter-clockwise, signals are turned into needles.
 This is easiest to hear by using a sine wave input (you can see it by using the Fundamental Scope module).

 Creatively, you could imagine that the shaper acts like a magnet.
 When turning the control clockwise, you could imagine that magnets are placed on the top and bottom of the waveform.
 Increasing the control intensifies the magnets, pulling the signal toward the boundaries and creating a square wave.
 When turning the control counter-clockwise, the magnet is instead placed at 0V.
 It pulls all but the strongest signals down to silence.